 However, it is important to note that instead of letting agents do self-assessment, the researchers used what they called “virtual mirroring” in this particular study.
 Agents held monthly team meetings where they received pre-assessed scorecards and then reflected on their performance.

 Agents who participated in mirroring sessions learned to observe their own communication patterns and modify the way they interact.
-Reflecting on their previous interactions helped agents gain control over the way they communicate with the customers and change it for the better:
+Reflecting on their previous interactions helped them gain control over communication with customers and change it for the better:

 These three components – time, ease of communication, stability – are the pillars of customer satisfaction.
-These are the qualities to build upon, if you want to see your NPS go up.
+These are the qualities to build upon if you want to see improve NPS.

-The main takeaway of the study is that being aware of one’s own communication behaviours can boost growth in this area.
-Conversation reviews are the key to it, but they are not enough.
+The main takeaway of the study is that being aware of one’s own communication behaviors can boost growth in this area.
+Customer service QA reviews are key to it, but not without follow-through.

 Combining scorecard evaluations with self-assessment and reflections is what helps agents understand and change their behavior.
-If the realization of what needs to be improved comes from themselves, it is more likely to lead to actual steps towards becoming better.
+If the realization of what needs to be improved comes from themselves, they are more likely to take actual steps towards becoming better.

 As the study on customer support mirroring concluded, raised awareness of their own performance helps agents excel.
 Improved Net Promoter Scores are a testament to the importance of the self-assessment component in customer service feedback.